Florida couple arrested for stealing from Parkland shooting memorial

 PARKLAND, Fla. — A couple has been arrested after authorities say they stole teddy bears, pin wheels and other tokens from the memorials of the Parkland shooting victims.

-According to an arrest report, witnesses said they saw 37-year-old William Kennedy and 40-year-old Kara O’Neil taking items from a fence outside Marjory Stoneman Douglas High School.
+According to an arrest report, witnesses said they saw 37-year-old Michael Shawn Kennedy and 40-year-old Kara O’Neil taking items from a fence outside Marjory Stoneman Douglas High School.
 A Broward Sheriff’s deputy found the items in the backseat of the couple’s car late Sunday night.

 Breaking News Emails